 - Negotiating other fees:There are almost always service, administrative or other fee when a loan is given.
 A business owner should try to negotiate these fees wherever possible.

 - A fixed interest rate instead of a variable rate:This way, it is clear what needs to be paid on a recurring basis, and there is no risk that the interest rates will increase.

 If a business owner has negotiated and researched different options and determines that it might be best to transfer their account to obtain a lower interest rate, there are pros and cons that need to be considered.
 Should they wish to transfer their account to a different lender, there are several factors to be aware of:

 - There is typically a transfer fee that could be quite costly

 - The amount of money owed will remain the same, including any owed interest

 However, there are several positives that may make transferring a credit card account worth the change:

-All in all, there are many external economic influences that affect interest rates, but a business owner should still understand what actions they can take in order to negotiate the best rates.
+Once a business owner calculates their best option, they can determine if transferring their account is the best route to take.All in all, there are many external economic influences that affect interest rates, but a business owner should still understand what actions they can take in order to negotiate the best rates.
 It is important to know various funding options like loans, bonds or adding lines of credit.
 Taking steps to improve one’s credit score, researching lending options, and transferring an account can positively impact a business’s financial situation.
 Interest rates can be complicated, but conducting the right research and making informed decisions will help a business owner succeed.